uni-v-cc/learn/docs/creator/publishing/packages.md

 Once you have everything linked together, you can list the package.

+## Package Distributables

+Your package may have one or more version available to be activated by the end user.

+Navigate to `Distributables` tab on the top, and create a new variant of your package!

+You'll need at least one variant.

+The name will be displayed to the users viewing package's page, so pick the name carefully!

+The Sub-Id can be either empty (if you have just one version that's perfectly fine), or a lowercase suffix.

 ## Product Linking

-Before publishing a package, you will have to connect your package to at least one product for it to be obtainable.
+Before publishing a package, you will have to connect your distributable to at least one product for it to be obtainable.

-Click on `Link To Product` in your package editor, wait for it to load (it usually takes a few seconds to load).
+Click on `Link To Product` in your distributable editor, wait for it to load (it usually takes a few seconds to load).

 Choose a platform, find a correct product, expand it and select the version of the product that you want to link to by clicking on `Use this Product` button.